sue-wallace/transformde.github.io/README.md

 ## x.
 Common Architectural patterns in data engineering

+How the architecture is designed will be based on the clients use case and thier infrastructure they already have in place.
+The below concepts are to give an overview of commonly used architectural patterns.

 ### Medallion Architecture

 The Medallion Architecture is a data design pattern that structures data pipelines into three logical layers - Bronze, Silver, and Gold.
 The aim of this is to improve data quality, reliability, and reusability across an organisation.
 This architecture helps data teams manage the gradual refinement of raw data into business-ready insights.
 Each layer represents a different stage of data curation: Bronze holds raw, unprocessed data ingested from various sources; Silver contains cleaned and conformed data, where schema enforcement, deduplication, and validation occur; and Gold provides fully refined, aggregated, and business-oriented data models optimized for analytics, reporting, and machine learning.